cloudnative-pg/cloudnative-pg/hack/e2e/README.md

 It will take care of creating a K3d cluster and run the tests on it.

+## Environment variables

 In addition to the environment variables for the script, the following ones can be defined:

-* `PRESERVE_CLUSTER`: true to prevent K8s from destroying the kind cluster.
+* `PRESERVE_CLUSTER`: true to prevent the script from destroying the kind cluster.
   Default: `false`.
 * `PRESERVE_NAMESPACES`: space separated list of namespace to be kept after the tests.
 Only useful if specified with `PRESERVE_CLUSTER=true`.